 The three key Digital Tools which will serve as the pillars of the project are:

-- A Digital Identity which will authenticate the end user.
+1. A Digital Identity which will authenticate the end-user.

-- A Bank account for Direct Benefit Transfers of subsidies and payments.
+2. A Bank accounts for Direct Benefit Transfers of subsidies and payments.

-By focusing on these three key ideas and provision of these three digital tools the government hopes to lay the foundations for the creation of a digital knowledge based society in India.
+By focusing on these three key ideas and the provision of these three digital tools the government hopes to lay the foundations for the creation of a digital knowledge-based society in India.
 The Pradhan Mantri Jan Dhan Yojna will act as an important catalyst in realizing the goals of the digital mission by providing universal access to the banking system.

 10 Important Facts about Digital India Programme